 Observe that the conjectured semidegree threshold, if true, would be the best possible.
-Indeed, a so-called balanced blow-up of $C_k$, i.e., an oriented graph on $n = b\cdot k$ vertices split into $k$ cyclically ordered parts of size $b$, where the edges goes from all the vertices of each part to all the vertices of the next part, has no $\ell$-cycles and both the indegree and the outdegree of every its vertex equals to $b=\frac{n}{k}$.
+Indeed, consider a so-called balanced blow-up of $C_k$, that is, an oriented graph on $n = b\cdot k$ vertices split into $k$ cyclically ordered parts each of size~$b$, where the edges go from all the vertices of a given part to all the vertices of the next part.
+The considered graph has no $\ell$-cycles and both the indegree and the outdegree of all its vertices equals to $b=\frac{n}{k}$.

-In their paper, Kelly, K\"uhn and Osthus proved \conjref{conj:main} for $k=3$, i.e., when the cycle-length is not divisible by~$3$.
+In their paper, Kelly, K\"uhn and Osthus proved \conjref{conj:main} for $k=3$, that is, when the cycle length is not divisible by~$3$.
 Moreover, they showed that the corresponding bound $(n+1)/3$ on the minimum semidegree force any cycle of a fixed length $\ell \ge 4$. \begin{theorem}[\cite{KelKO10}] For every $\ell \ge 4$ there exists $n_0:=n_0(\ell)$ such that every oriented graph $G$ on $n\ge n_0$ vertices with $\delta^\pm(G) \ge \frac{n}{3} + \frac{1}{3}$ contains a directed cycle of length exactly~$\ell$. \end{theorem} Note that if \conjref{conj:CH} is true for $\ell = 3$, then the bound $\frac{n+1}3$ on the minimum semidegree of a sufficiently large $n$-vertex oriented graph guarantees existence of any directed cycle of a fixed length.
-In 1978, Thomassen~\cite{Tho81} actually conjectured that $n/3$ should also be the semidegree threshold for containing a Hamilton cycle, i.e., a cycle going through all the vertices.
+In 1978, Thomassen~\cite{Tho81} actually conjectured that $n/3$ should also be the semidegree threshold for containing a Hamilton cycle, that is, a cycle going through all the vertices.
 However, this was disproved about 15 years later by H\"aggkivst \cite{Hag93} who presented non-Hamiltonian $n$-vertex graphs with the minimum semidegree $\lceil \frac{3n-4}8 \rceil - 1$.
-Building on an asymptotic solution of Kelly, K\"uhn and Osthus~\cite{KelKO08}, Keevash, K\"uhn and Osthus~\cite{KeeKO09} proved that any sufficiently large $n$-vertex graph with the minimum semidegree $\lceil \frac{3n-4}8 \rceil$ contains a Hamilton cycle.
-In fact, the results in~\cites{KeeKO09, KelKO10} lead to $\lceil \frac{3n-4}8 \rceil$ being the semidegree threshold for so-called pancyclicity, i.e., containing directed cycles of all possible lengths.
+Building on an asymptotic solution of Kelly, K\"uhn, and Osthus~\cite{KelKO08}, Keevash, K\"uhn, and Osthus~\cite{KeeKO09} proved that any sufficiently large $n$-vertex graph with the minimum semidegree $\lceil \frac{3n-4}8 \rceil$ contains a Hamilton cycle.
+In fact, the results in~\cites{KeeKO09, KelKO10} yield that $\lceil \frac{3n-4}8 \rceil$ is the semidegree threshold for an oriented graph on $n$ vertices to be \emph{pancyclic}, that is, contain directed cycles of every length between $3$ and $n$.